 If that is your company’s case, you may be a fit.
 Bigtime.
 To bridge those degrees of separation between the pain point and your sales rep, you need to provide some orientation.

-I have ad blockers, spam filters and caller ID, and I stopped wondering how people got hold of my personal information.
-Every day I find hundreds of people selling “qualified” contact databases.
+I have ad blockers, spam filters, and caller ID, and I stopped wondering how people got hold of my personal information.
+But, unfortunately, every day, I find hundreds of people selling “qualified” contact databases.

 But do you really know if those contacts are qualified for you?

 That’s not how Inbound Marketing works!
-If you’re sticking to a paid-for database and faceless cold calling culture, we’re very sorry.
+So if you’re sticking to a paid-for database and faceless, cold calling culture, we’re very sorry.
 Inbound doesn’t fit for you because you’re starting on the wrong foot.

-Inbound isn’t as much about generic lead conversion but rather getting the right leads for your company and moving them through a marketing and sales funnel.
+Inbound isn’t about generic lead conversion but rather getting the right leads for your company and moving them through a marketing and sales funnel.